Seoltóir Na Gaillimhe (Galway Sailor)

 “I am the headmaster of Mausund oppvekstsenter (school and kindergarden) , located on a small island in the middle of Norway.
 It is quite far from where the mini-boat was found… Our school finds the project very interesting and we are looking forward to getting the boat here and be working with the project.
 Mausund is a a small island with 190 inhabitants.
 Our school has 10 pupils this year, from 1st to 10th grade.
 The kindergarden is located in the same building.
 There are a lot of fishermen here and some also work on fishing farms (mainly salmon).
 We are really looking forward to hearing from you again and I hope we will get the boat here as soon as possible.
 In meanwhile, look at the lovely photos from Mausund I have added.”

-This is the first of five miniboats to be launched from the iFADO Project (Innovation in the Framework of the Atlantic Deep Ocean).
+This is the first of five miniboats to be built and launched in collaboration with the iFADO Project (Innovation in the Framework of the Atlantic Deep Ocean).